Route de Presles

 Route de Presles is a balcony road in France

-Route de Presles is the name of a very defiant mountain road located in the Isère department, region of Auvergne-Rhône-Alpes, in France.
-It’s one of the most spectacular balcony roads of the country
+Route de Presles is a challenging mountain road located in the Isère department, region of Auvergne-Rhône-Alpes, in France.
+It’s one of the most spectacular balcony roads in the country.

 How long is Route de Presles?

-Tucked away in the southeastern part of the country, in the heart of the French Alps, Route de Presles (D292) is totally paved.
-It’s 8.9 km (5.53 miles) long running south-north from Pont-en-Royans to Presles.
+Route de Presles (D292 Road) is entirely paved.
+It’s 8.9 km (5.53 miles) long, running south-north from Pont-en-Royans to Presles.
 It's one of the most scenic drives in the world.

 Is Route de Presles difficult?

-The road is a succession of open tunnels and passages, carved directly into the rock, resulting low and narrow lanes, blind corners and potential landslides.
-You should be prepared to back up if you meet an oncoming vehicle.
-There are not many roads like this in Europe, if you can handle the height and the prospect of a very long freefall this road absolutely has to be on the list of any road connoisseur.
+The road is a succession of open tunnels and passages carved directly into the rock, resulting in low and narrow lanes, blind corners, and potential landslides.
+Be prepared to back up if you meet an oncoming vehicle.
 It’s closed to bigger vehicles.
-If the visibility is reduced, for example, in a tight, do not hesitate to sound the horn to signal your presence (and slow, of course).
-On this kind of very scenic route, pay special attention to cyclists, walkers and other pedestrians out of their vehicles for a "souvenir photo" (or a flat tire).
+If visibility is reduced, for example, in a tight spot, do not hesitate to sound the horn to signal your presence (and slow down, of course).
+On this very scenic route, pay special attention to cyclists, walkers, and other pedestrians out of their vehicles for a "souvenir photo" (or a flat tire).

 Is Route de Presles open?

-The road is prone to landslides and regularly shutdowns for maintenance.
+The road is prone to landslides and regularly shuts down for maintenance.
 Do not forget to check this before you go.
-Keep an eye on the condition of the road, including the possible presence of stones fell from the walls, which could make you deviate from your path.
+Keep an eye on the condition of the road, including the possible presence of stones fallen from the walls, which could make you deviate from your path.

 When is the best time to drive Route de Presles?